imaksimova/webdevelop.pro/content/services/building-and-managing-development-team.md

       throughout the process of product development.
 We assess the risks we might encounter at the same time as we gather requirements.
 We also monitor risks at the sprint level with a thorough analysis every 2 weeks.
+tags: [
+  "Project Management",
+  "CTO As A Service"
+]
 ---

 Many companies choose a dedicated team model to build custom software.
 Among many benefits of a